Sentra-Brain/sentra-platform/docs/arc42/08_crosscutting_concepts.md

 ## Vendor Monitoring and Support Access

-Sentra Brain installations include a controlled vendor-access mechanism to ensure service health monitoring and license validation:
+Sentra Brain installations include a controlled vendor-access mechanism via the Vendor Control Panel to ensure service health monitoring and license validation:

 - **Health Monitoring Endpoint:**
-  - Each Sentra Brain instance exposes a secure `/health` or `/sentra-monitor` endpoint.
+  - Each Sentra Brain instance exposes a secure `/health` or `/sentra-monitor` endpoint, accessible only via the Vendor Control Panel by JGCarmona Consulting.
-  - This endpoint is protected using internal API keys or mutual TLS and is accessible exclusively by JGCarmona Consulting.
+  - This endpoint is protected using internal API keys or mutual TLS.
   - Exposed data includes instance status, usage metrics, and license validation tokens — never sensitive client or user data.

 - **License Validation:**
-  - Periodic checks to validate licensing status.
+  - Periodic checks to validate licensing status are performed via the Vendor Control Panel.
   - This mechanism is opt-in for Community Edition and mandatory for Commercial Licensed deployments.

 - **Client Privacy Assurance:**
-  - Vendor access is limited to technical metadata only.
+  - Vendor access via the Vendor Control Panel is limited to technical metadata only.
   - No operational queries, user data, or private documents are ever transmitted.

 ---